JoyMih/cat-api-project/README.md

 Project requirements summary:
 - worker.js file --> in the public folder
+- web worker function --> in the MainContent.jsx file
-- async functions --> in worker.js file and MainContent.jsx
+- async functions --> in worker.js file and MainContent.jsx file
 - await keyword --> in worker.js file
 - .fetch() method --> in worker.js file
 - Promise.all --> in worker.js file